Frequently asked questions.

 Is therapy confidential?

 Yes!
 Both group and individual therapy are confidential with certain exceptions.
-We are both mandated reporters which means that if we are made aware of child or elder abuse, we are legally obligated to report that to the appropriate authorities.
-If we have a legitimate concern that you plan to harm yourself or someone else, we will intervene.
-We will occasionally discuss your case with other clinicians for the purpose of consultation.
+I am a mandated reporter which means that if I am made aware of child or elder abuse, I am legally obligated to report that to the appropriate authorities.
+If I have a legitimate concern that you plan to harm yourself or someone else, I will intervene.
+I will occasionally discuss your case with other clinicians for the purpose of consultation.
 This is done to provide you with the best treatment possible.
-We will not give any of your identifying information to other providers without your express permission.
+I will not give any of your identifying information to other providers without your express permission.

 Will I have to talk about my childhood?